gwyatt40/BasicCAD/README.md

 - The configuration dimensions require specific notation, i.e. improper fractions must be entered using two separate measurements connected by a plus sign (ex.
 1 in + 1/2 in ), proper unit abbreviations must be used (ex. "in" instead of "inch").
 - However, any text can be entered in the "Name" column of the configuration.
 - Select measurements to configure their values but select the features themselves to suppress/unsupress them.

+## Hello Circuit Python
+### Description

+This was an introduction to Circuit Python using an Arduino Metro.
+I used the Caret text editor and uploaded a code that caused a red light to glow on the Metro board.

+### Evidence

+Code file

+### Image

+Image file

+### Reflection

+Lessons Learned:

+- In order to upload code to the Metro from Caret, you must first type it into the Caret platform, save it as a .py file, and then connect the board and drag the code file into the CIRCUITPY section of the files application.
+- To edit the code while it is connected to the Arduino, open the file in Caret, edit it, and then press save with the new changes.
+- "while True:" is basically the Circuit Python version of Void Loop.
+- You must import information into the Circuit Python code in order for it to understand specific functions. (i.e. import board, import time, import neopixel)